-Search for a local kiln service person online or try your local yellow pages.
+Try your local yellow pages.
 L&L may also be able to recommend a local service person.
 We maintain a listing of kiln service people around the country.
 If you can't find a person experienced specifically in kiln repair, then a good electrician is often more than adequate to repair most problems that commonly occur.